Omurice

-Omurice or omu-rice (オムライス, omu-raisu) is a Japanese dish consisting of an omelette made with fried rice and thin, fried scrambled eggs, usually topped with ketchup.
+Omurice or omu-rice (オムライス, omu-raisu) is a Japanese dish consisting of an omelette made with fried rice and thin, fried, scrambled eggs, usually topped with ketchup.
 It is a popular dish also commonly cooked at home.
 Children in particular enjoy omurice.
 It is often featured in Japan's version of a children's meal, okosama-ranchi (お子様ランチ).

 Etymology

-With omu and raisu being derived from the Japanese pronunciation of the French word omelette and the English word rice, the name is an example of wasei-eigo.
+With omu and raisu being derived from the Japanese pronunciation of the French word omelette and the English word "rice", the name is an example of wasei-eigo.

 History

-Omurice is said to have originated around the turn of the 20th century at a western-style restaurant in Tokyo's Ginza district called Renga-tei, inspired by chakin-zushi.
+Stories about the origins of omurice vary.
+One story says that it originated around the turn of the 20th century at a Western-style restaurant in Tokyo's Ginza district called Renga-tei, inspired by chakin-zushi.

+Another story says that the dish originated in 1925 at another Western-style restaurant – Hokkyokusei in Minami, Osaka, when a cook decided to enliven a regular customer's order of an omelet with rice.

 Variations

-The dish typically consists of chikin raisu(ja) (chicken rice: rice pan-fried with ketchup and chicken) wrapped in a thin sheet of fried scrambled eggs.
+The dish typically consists of chikin raisu(ja) (chicken rice: rice pan-fried with ketchup and chicken) wrapped in a thin sheet of fried, scrambled eggs.
 The ingredients flavoring the rice vary.
-Often, the rice is fried with various meats (but typically chicken) or vegetables, and can be flavored with beef stock, ketchup, demi-glace, white sauce or simply salt and pepper.
+Often, the rice is fried with various meats (but typically chicken) or vegetables, and can be flavored with beef stock, ketchup, demi-glace, white sauce, or simply salt and pepper.
 Sometimes, rice is replaced with fried noodles (yakisoba) to make omusoba.
 A variant in Okinawa is omutako, consisting of an omelet over taco rice.
 Fried hot dog and Spam are also two popular meats to include in the dish.

+Volga rice is another variation, albeit topped with crumb-covered pork cutlet and the whole dish is covered in a rich sauce.

 Similar dishes

-A similar dish exists in Southeast Asia, especially in Malaysia, Indonesia and Singapore, and is called nasi goreng pattaya.
+A similar dish in Southeast Asia, especially in Malaysia, Indonesia, and Singapore is called nasi goreng pattaya.
 It is a fried rice dish, covering chicken fried rice in thin fried egg or omelet.

-Volga rice is another similar dish.

 In popular culture

 A new kind of omurice was developed for the 1985 comedy film Tampopo in collaboration with Taimeiken, a famous restaurant in Nihonbashi.
-This version has the rice covered with a half-cooked omelet which is cut open to spread and cover the rice.
+This version has the rice covered with a half-cooked omelet, which is cut open to spread and cover the rice.
 This version has become so popular that it is the restaurant standard now.
 Home cooks typically cook a thin omelet completely and then place it over the seasoned rice and decorate it with ketchup.

-Homestyle omurice is a frequent item on maid cafe menus since the addition of ketchup allows a maid to decorate the meal easily at the table as a form of "service."
+Homestyle omurice is a frequent item on maid café menus since the addition of ketchup allows a maid to decorate the meal easily at the table as a form of service.

+In the 2020s, clips of chefs preparing omurice often went viral on social media, leading to an increased international interest in the dish.